This slide presents some peculiar difficulties, but also abundant

 clues for correct identification.

-This leads to a rather confusing appearance, at least in the region
+This leads to a somewhat confusing appearance, especially in the region

 indicated by number 1.